2022-2023 Telios Law Sojourner Scholarship

 Award and Renewal Requirements

-Each scholarship will be awarded by Telios Law to one recipient, who will be notified of such in March of 2018.
-The award will be disbursed for the 2018-2019 school year directly to the school.
+The scholarship will be awarded by Telios Law to one recipient, who will be notified of such in spring of 2022.
+The award will be disbursed for the 2022-2023 school year directly to the school.

 The Telios Law Scholarships are renewable for up to four years, provided the recipient maintains eligibility.
 In order to do so, the recipient must: